TabularEditor/tabulareditor.github.io/_posts/2019-03-14-PowerBITips-WhatIf.md

 11. Save the .pbit file and close Tabular Editor.
 12. Open Power BI Desktop.

 Easy peasy, isn't it?
 No?
 Well, luckily, there's a much better way to perform the time-consuming steps 3-10.

+### Automation for the win!
 Paste the following code into Tabular Editors Advanced Scripting tab:

 ```csharp
 // Parameter settings: